OrtizGeronimo/ToDoTask/README.md

 ## Deploy

-The app is deployed with heroku
+The app is deployed with heroku <br>
 In [APP](https://tasklistortiz.herokuapp.com/index.html) it can be tested